duspviz-mit/web-map-workshop/2_bootstrap-templates/README.md

 ### What Now?

 We've covered a lot today!
+For an additional challenge, you can go ahead and...

-Your challenge, should you choose to accept it, is to modify the additional Bootstrap cards using your own content.
-Experiment with your css; try modifying the font of the entire document, and/or of specific elements.
++ Modify the additional Bootstrap cards using your own content.
++ Experiment with your css; try modifying the font of the entire document, and/or of specific elements.
++ Develop a new page, maybe using the [Blog Post](https://startbootstrap.com/templates/blog-post/) template and link it to your front page.